WORLD CONGRESS OF UKRAINIANS

 • To preserve the national Ukrainian identity, spirituality, language, and culture of Ukrainians.

-• To coordinate the activities of the Ukrainian organizations that are members of the SCU in the areas of activity determined by the congress.
+• To coordinate the activities of Ukrainian member organizations of the WCU in the areas of activity determined by the congress.

-• To mobilize the public opinion of fellow citizens in the countries where Ukrainians live to strengthen favorable attitudes towards Ukraine and its state, spiritual and economic development.
+• To mobilize public opinion among fellow citizens in the countries where Ukrainians live to strengthen favorable attitudes towards Ukraine and its state, spiritual, and economic development.

-• Protect the rights of Ukrainians (regardless of their place of residence) in accordance with the Universal Declaration of Human Rights.
+• To protect the rights of Ukrainians (regardless of their place of residence) in accordance with the Universal Declaration of Human Rights.

 Leave a Comment